Master of Education - TESOL Specialization

 - One course in current trends in Foreign Language/ESOL Education: FLE 6665: Current Trends in FLE (offered online in Fall).

 - Five ESOL specialization courses.
-You may choose from the following online courses:

 - TSL 6253: Applied Linguistics for Teaching ESOL (offered in Summer)

 - TSL 6390: Instructional Methods and Strategies for Teaching ESOL (offered in Spring)

 - FLE 6167: Cross-Cultural Issues in Teaching ESOL (offered in Fall)

 - TSL 6133: Curriculum and Instructional Materials Development for Teaching ESOL (offered in Fall)

 - TSL 6470: Assessment and Progress Management for Teaching ESOL (offered in Spring)

 - May choose from a variety of 5000 or 6000 level courses that are offered online in related fields.
 See an advisor for approval.